 I would like for my work to draw you in and invite contemplation.
 I use precious materials like metal leaf and traditional oil painting and glazing techniques to elevate humble things: a simple organism or a fragment of a landscape created from the imagination.
 Through an “invented” likeness, not a naturalistic depiction, I want to call out the power of perception, and the difference between what we simply see and what we experience.

 I earned my BFA from Cornell University, and continued painting at The New School University with artist Betty Tompkins.
-I taught painting at the Huntington School of Fine Arts with Joseph Mack and Lisa Hock Mack.
-I live and work in beautiful Brooklyn, New York.
+I taught painting at the Huntington Fine Arts with Joseph Mack and Lisa Hock Mack.
+I live and work in beautiful New York, in Queens and Kingston.

 In my previous working life, I ran marketing and partnerships at Etsy and other startups, and worked in publishing as the founder and editor in chief of the modern DIY magazine, Adorn.
-I continue to design and make jewelry as Missbatch.
+I currently curate art exhibits for Bushwick’s Brooklyn Cider House and other creative spaces.
 I also love to teach creative classes and create custom commissions for photo shoots and events.